MMR Vaccine for Adults

 Exceptions: Who does not need the MMR vaccine?

-- You have documentation that you've already had measles or mumps that was officially diagnosed by a doctor
+- They have proof that they've already had measles or mumps and rubella.

 Who should not have the MMR vaccine?

 Adults who should not have the MMR vaccine include people in these groups: